bravotango/E-Commerce-Backend/README.md

 ### Seed the Database

-Run `npm run seed` to seed data to your database so that you can test routes.
+Run `npm run seed` to seed data the database.

 ### Sync Sequelize to the Database on Server Start